opf/openproject/docs/cloud-edition-guide/invoices-and-billing-history/README.md

 ### Is there an advantage of the annual over the monthly OpenProject plan?

 We offer two months of the Cloud Edition for free if you choose an annual plan.

+### Can we pay the OpenProject cloud edition by transfer?

+Yes, for customers in the EU it is possible to pay by bank transfer (as well as by credit card).
+To do this, you can sign into your OpenProject environment and select the "Buy now" button from the top menu.
+You are then directed to the payment page, where you can select the number of users you want to work with and your country.
+Then you can check the option to pay by invoice and fill out the billing information.
+You will then receive an invoice from us.